b3b00/csly/README.md

 ### Preserve comments

 Comments or whitespace are almost every time discardable.
-But sometimes it makes sens to preserve them :
+But sometimes it makes sense to preserve them :

 - use comments to generate auto doc (think javadoc, c#'s xmldoc or python's docstring )
 - introduce meta data without cluttering your grammar